Portuguese Parliament has approved an obligatory vegan option in all public canteens – a huge step for vegan catering for all.

 The approval of this measure is widely celebrated by the Portuguese community as an important achievement for the vegan community, while also meeting with the expectations of those who follow the diet, whether it is for ethical, health or ecological reasons.

-A petition for vegan options on every school, college, university, hospital and prison menu in the UK has reached over 16,000 signatures – a thousand more than the Portuguese one - but it needs 100,000 by April 3 to be considered for debate in Parliament.
+A petition for vegan options on every school, college, university, hospital and prison menu in the UK has reached over 12,000 signatures but it needs 100,000 by 17 August 2022 to be considered for debate in Parliament.
+(Please note, this article has been edited to link to a more recent petition.)

 Image courtesy of Associação Vegetariana Portuguesa.